Uplift » Is Your Personal Injury Settlement Taxable?

 • Attorney fees

-None of the above are taxable if they come from either physical sickness or personal injury.
-Physical sickness in this sense means a claim for an illness – after being negligently exposed to germs that made you sick, for instance.
-Any damages recovered for physical sickness should not be taxable.
+None of the above are taxable if they stem from either physical sickness or personal injury.
+Physical sickness, in this sense, means a claim for an illness—after being negligently exposed to germs that made you sick, for instance.
+Any damages recovered for physical sickness are not taxable.

-As with all rules, there are exceptions to this rule when it comes to income tax.
+As with all rules, there are exceptions when it comes to income tax.

 Credit Card Icon